 You Will Learn About More Than Just Food

-Another reason I love this tour, is you get to learn new things and it will definitely look at things differently afterward.
+Another reason I love this self-guided tour is you get to learn new things and it will definitely look at things differently afterward.

 Choose Your Own Culinary Sampling Adventure

 You can redeem your sample tokens in a few different ways.